debops/debops/docs/guides/local-apt-repository.rst

 It also future proofs your role because you wouldn't have to change anything once the next Debian version is officially released.
-From the role's point of view it's just installing an apt package using Ansible's ``apt`` module.
+From the role's point of view it's just installing an apt package using Ansible's :command:`apt` module.
 It does not care where the apt server is located.

 Pick a server